 The subject of data protection are all data which are directly or indirectly related to persons such as names, postal addresses, e-mail addresses, telephone numbers and IP addresses.

 The majority of our very comprehensive Internet services can be used totally anonymously, i.e., without entering any personal data.
 We do not require that users register on our website for such services.

 If you call pages on our website or download documents or programs, these requests are normally automatically registered (with exceptions explained below).
 However, no personal data are stored.
 In particular, we do not store the IP addresses of our users, but only store anonymized hash values, from which the original IP addresses could not be retrieved.
 We also store the so-called “user agent”, a specification delivered by your browser.
-The combination of the hash value of the IP address and the user agent is used for calculating (or estimating) the number of unique users in our usage statistics and for the analysis of usage patterns on our website, thus finally for the further improvement of our website.
+The combination of the hash value of the IP address and the user agent is used for estimating the number of unique users in our usage statistics and for the analysis of usage patterns on our website, thus finally for the further improvement of our website.

 We do not use so-called “browser fingerprinting”.
 The stored data are used only for statistical analysis of the website usage and are not transmitted to third parties.
 We never try to identify particular users of our website.
 Therefore, we also do not undertake any attempts to identify or localize users based on IP addresses, for example.
 Also, we do not use any cookies on our website, with a single exception: a no-tracking cookie as explained below, if you wish that.

 We offer two ways in which you can suppress the user tracking – which means that our server does not even store the anonymized IP address and user agent when you load a page:

 - You can activate the “Do Not Track” feature in your browser settings.
 (In your browser, that feature is currently not activated.)